nsryan2/2024-ryan-ms/README.md

          3. How is it calculated?
          4. How does Cyclus treat this metric? (is that a valuable question, distinct from the above by relating to the software)
          5. What assumptions impact this metric?
 5. Transition scenarios.
       1. Outline Amanda's methodology.
       2. Identify the intersection of scope and highlight the differences.
 6. Deployment Scenarios (Results).
+   1. Give a paragraph about the regions/institutions you use.
-   1. Single reactor scenarios.
+   2. Single reactor scenarios.
-   2. Greedy deployment.
+   3. Greedy deployment.
-   3. Pre-determined deployment.
+   4. Pre-determined deployment.
-   4. Deployment cap.
+   5. Deployment cap.
-   5. Random deployment.
+   6. Random deployment.
-   6. Initially random, then greedy deployment.
+   7. Initially random, then greedy deployment.
 7. Sensitivity
 8. Conclusions
    1. High-level overview: What were the guiding questions (not in question form), and how were they addressed?